ameseee/kwk-curriculum-site/web-app/lessons/html-intermediate/index.md

 In most HTML documents, we will see **nesting**.
 This means that one (or more) elements will live inside of another element.

 One common example is when you see one word within a paragraph that is a link.
-To aid in formatting pages (which we will go into more tomorrow), we can use **container** elements.
+To aid in formatting pages (which we will go into more in our next CSS lesson), we can use **container** elements.
 Their job is to hold a group of elements together.
-Two examples are below.
+The Turn & Talk box below is made with a container element!
+Inside of it is an `h2` and several `p` tags.

 <div class="try-it">
   <h2>Turn & Talk</h2>